RecklessWave/reckless-node-perforce/README.md

 }
 ```

-## Important note: to understand how to construct standard Perforce commands using this library's syntax, look at the option translations listed in p4options.js file.
-Below, I have taken those options and demonstrated the appropriate syntax to use in this library to add them as parameters to your Perforce commands.
+## Important note on how to use Perforce command options

+To understand how to construct standard Perforce commands using this library's syntax, look at the option translations listed in the p4options.js file.
+Below is a list of those Perforce options followed by the options object format needed to use them in this library as parameters for your Perforce commands.

 Unary options (no value needed) should simply have a value of true when you pass them.
 Other options show the value type that is expected, e.g. changelists are expected to be provided as Numbers, not Strings.

 ```
 -am: {acceptmerged: true}